Efficiently Trainable Text-to-Speech System Based on Deep Convolutional Networks with Guided Attention: Experiment

-We evaluated mean opinion scores (MOS) for both methods by crowdsourcing on Amazon Mechanical Turk using crowdMOS toolkit~\cite{crowdmos}.
+We evaluated mean opinion scores (MOS) of both methods by crowdsourcing on Amazon Mechanical Turk using crowdMOS toolkit~\cite{crowdmos}.
 We used 20 sentences from {\it Harvard Sentences} List 1\&2.
-We synthesized the audio using 5 methods shown in Table~\ref{tab:comparison}.
-The crowdworkers evaluated these 100 clips, rating them from 1 (Bad) to 5 (Excellent).
+The audio data were synthesized using five methods shown in Table~\ref{tab:comparison}.
+The crowdworkers rated these 100 clips from 1 (Bad) to 5 (Excellent).
 Each worker is supposed to rate at least 10 clips.
-To obtain more responses with higher quality, we set a few incentives shown in the literature.
+To obtain more responses of higher quality, we set a few incentives shown in the literature.
 The results were statistically processed using the method shown in the literature~\cite{crowdmos}.